A Generalized Neural Tangent Kernel Analysis for Two-layer Neural Networks: Related Work

 \section{Related Work}

+Our work is motivated by the recent study of neural network training in the ``neural tangent kernel regime''.
+In particular, \citet{jacot2018neural} first introduced the concept of neural tangent kernel by studying the training dynamics of neural networks with square loss.
+Based on neural tangent kernel, \citet{allen2018convergence,du2018gradientdeep,zou2019gradient} proved the global convergence of (stochastic) gradient descent under various settings.
+Such convergence is later studied by a line of work \citep{zou2019improved} with improved network width conditions in various settings. \citet{su2019learning,cao2019towards} studied the convergence along different eigendirections of the NTK. \citet{chizat2018note} extended the similar idea to a more general framework called ``lazy training''. \citet{liu2020toward} studied the optimization for over-parameterized systems of non-linear equations. \citet{allen2018learning,arora2019fine,cao2019generalization,cao2019generalizationsgd} established generalization bounds for over-parameterized neural networks trained by (stochastic) gradient descent. \citet{li2019towards} studied noisy gradient descent with a certain learning rate schedule for a toy example.

-Our analysis follows the mean-field framework adopted in the recent line of work \citep{chizat2018global,mei2018mean,mei2019mean,wei2018regularization,fang2019over,fang2019convexformulation}. \citet{chizat2018global} showed the convergence of gradient descent for training infinitely wide, two-layer networks under certain structural assumptions. \citet{mei2018mean} proved the global convergence of noisy stochastic gradient descent and established approximation bounds between finite and infinite neural networks. \citet{mei2019mean} further showed that this approximation error can be independent of the input dimension in certain cases, and proved that under certain scaling condition, the residual dynamics of noiseless gradient descent is close to the dynamics of NTK-based kernel regression within certain bounded time interval $[0,T]$. \citet{wei2018regularization} proved the convergence of a certain perturbed Wasserstein gradient flow, and established a generalization bound of the global minimizer of weakly regularized logistic loss. \citet{fang2019over} extended the mean-field analysis and proposed a new concept called neural feature repopulation, which is based on a refined joint analysis on first and second layer parameters. \citet{fang2019convexformulation} generalized this neural feature repopulation technique to deep neural networks.
+Our analysis follows the mean-field framework adopted in the recent line of work \citep{bach2017breaking,chizat2018global,mei2018mean,mei2019mean,wei2018regularization,fang2019over,fang2019convexformulation}. \citet{bach2017breaking} studied the generalization performance of infinitely wide two-layer neural networks under the mean-field setting. \citet{chizat2018global} showed the convergence of gradient descent for training infinitely wide, two-layer networks under certain structural assumptions. \citet{mei2018mean} proved the global convergence of noisy stochastic gradient descent and established approximation bounds between finite and infinite neural networks. \citet{mei2019mean} further showed that this approximation error can be independent of the input dimension in certain cases, and proved that under certain scaling condition, the residual dynamics of noiseless gradient descent is close to the dynamics of NTK-based kernel regression within certain bounded time interval $[0,T]$. \citet{wei2018regularization} proved the convergence of a certain perturbed Wasserstein gradient flow, and established a generalization bound of the global minimizer of weakly regularized logistic loss. \citet{fang2019over,fang2019convexformulation} proposed a new concept called neural feature repopulation and extended the mean-field analysis.